vault27/Foundation/ipsec.md

     - SPI Value (the actual 32-bit number)
     - Transform set (encryption, auth, lifetime)
 - Outbound and inbound SAs are different
+- There are two types of SAs: manual and dynamic

+**Manual SA**

+- Manual SAs require no negotiation; all values, including the keys, are static and specified in the configuration
+- If you configure static/manual IPsec SAs, you do not need (and cannot use) IKE
+- All parameters are manually configured on both sides:
+    - SPI (Security Parameter Index)
+    - Encryption & authentication algorithms
+    - Keys
+    - Peer IPs
+    - Lifetimes (if any)
+- There is no key negotiation, rekeying, or authentication exchange
+- Used only in test setups or simple, static environments
+- Drawback: keys must be changed manually — no automatic refresh → insecure and unscalable

+**Dynamic SA**

+- Dynamic SAs require additional configuration.
+With dynamic SAs, you configure IKE first and then the SA.
+IKE creates dynamic security associations; it negotiates SAs for IPsec
+- The IKE configuration defines the algorithms and keys used to establish the secure IKE connection with the peer security gateway
+- This connection is then used to dynamically agree upon keys and other data used by the dynamic IPsec SA.
+The IKE SA is negotiated first and then used to protect the negotiations that determine the dynamic IPsec SAs

 **Transform set**